itsoulltd/JSQLEditor/README.md

 ####
 ##### DataSource & DataStorage Api

-    //Create a concreate Class Of DataSource. e.g. SimpleDataSource.java SimpleDataSource<String, Object> dataSource = new SimpleDataSource<>();
+    //Create an instance of DataSource. e.g. from a concreate implementation SimpleDataSource.java SimpleDataSource<String, Object> dataSource = new SimpleDataSource<>();

     //API: Create and Insert: